 - The Environment Agency carbon accounting tool 'ERIC' during design to reduce carbon of the proposed solution.
-A copy will be sent to the contractor to update during construction. - The CL:AIRE register of materials to help identify required and excess materials for schemes. - Site Waste Management Plan effectively, to identify the design actions that have reduced waste and the predicted waste types to help the Contractor plan for effective waste management. - Design low carbon, resource and waste solutions, taking account the lifecycle of the scheme.
+A copy will be sent to the contractor to update during construction. - The CL:AIRE register of materials to help identify required and excess materials for schemes. - Site Waste Management Plan effectively, to identify the design actions that have reduced waste and the predicted waste types to help the Contractor plan for effective waste management. - Design low carbon, resource and waste solutions, taking account the lifecycle of the scheme. - The Environment Agency guidance "Alternative hardwood timbers for use in marine & freshwater construction" when specifying and designing the required performance for any hardwood timber element. - Environment Agency guidance "Managing plastics in construction" Managing plastics in construction when considering the construction, maintenance & modification of assets. - Examine opportunities for the contractor to connect site accommodation to the grid

-Reference: LIT 16559 Version: 5.0 Security classification: OFFICIAL Page 32 of 75
+Reference: LIT 16559 Version: 7.0 Security classification: OFFICIAL Page 32 of 72